 Professional Judgment (PJ).
-(Special Circumstances Review) Professional judgment is a process by which the college financial aid administrator reviews unusual circumstances to determine a possible adjustment to the need-based financial aid package.
-Unusual circumstances include changes in the family's financial situation from the previous year, such as job loss, salary reductions and death of a wage earner, as well as non-typical situations such as high unreimbursed medical expenses, childcare or eldercare costs or private K-12 tuition.
-The review is driven by independent third party documentation of the unusual circumstances.
+Professional judgment is a process by which the college financial aid administrator reviews unusual circumstances to determine a possible adjustment to the needbased financial aid package.
+Unusual circumstances include changes in the family's financial situation from the previous year, such as job loss, salary reductions and death of a wageearner, as well as anything that distinguishes the family from typical families, such as high unreimbursed medical expenses, high childcare or eldercare costs or private K-12 tuition.
+The professional judgment review is driven by independent thirdparty documentation of the unusual circumstances.
 If the financial aid administrator decides that the unusual circumstances are worthy of consideration, the adjustments to the data elements on the FAFSA or cost of attendance will be based on the financial impact of the unusual circumstances on the family.
 This may then yield a new EFC which will lead to a new or revised financial aid package.